pcarbo/genetic-data-analysis-rcc-2/README.md

 ## Aims

-1. Explore the application of numeric techniques for investigating genetic factors contributing to measurable traits.
+1. Explore the application of numeric techniques for identifying the genetic factors that contribute to a measured trait.

 2. Understand how large-scale genetic data sets are commonly represented in computer files.

-3. Use command-line tools to manipulate genetic data, and use R to summarize and visualize the results of a genetic data analysis.
+3. Use command-line tools to manipulate genetic data.

+4. Use R to summarize and visualize the results of a genetic data analysis.

-4. Practice using the RCC shell environment (*midway*) for large-scale data processing and analysis.
+5. Practice using the RCC shell environment (*midway*) for large-scale data processing and analysis.

 ## Episodes